poems4u/poems4u/content/poems/posts/poinsettia.md

 title: "Dying Poinsettia in Our Window"
 date: 2025-02-06T00:00:00
 ---
-She lived, like Anna, in a chapel <br>
+She lived, like Anna, in a chapel, <br>
 Until Father, <br>
 Behest of Pastor, <br>
 Sent her away, <br>